 - Annual Average User Cost: $500 - $600

-With that said, the exact cost to each household will be determined by the additional funding grants received by the federal and provincial governments and each specific property.
+The exact cost to each household will be determined by the additional funding grants received by the federal and provincial governments and each specific property.
 Council is committed to making this project as affordable as possible and continues to advocate for funding to the higher levels of government.

 Do you like this page?